Posted on Leave a comment

 The name – “Draig”

 So why call it ‘Draig’?
-Well, the word Draig means dragon in Welsh and although I’ve lived in New Zealand since ’05 I was born and grew up in Wales.
+Well, the word Draig means dragon in Welsh and although I’ve lived in New Zealand since 2005 I was born and grew up in Wales.
+The idea for the name came from my 9 year old daughter.

 Roboguy Logo.
 Draig Doom Humbucker